 You can change the amount of machine agent data you retain in the Controller database by changing the retention period for machine agent snapshots.
 Lowering the retention settings purges data that is aged out by the new retention setting and reduces the amount of data stored by the Controller on an ongoing basis.
-When tuning the size of the Controller database, this can be a good place to start.
+When tuning the size of the Controller database, this is a good place to start.

-To Change the Controller Settings for Standalone Machine Agents
+Change the Controller Settings for Standalone Machine Agents

-Use the root user password to access the Admin console when the Controller is installed in single- or multi-tenant mode.
+Use the root account password to access the Admin console when the Controller is installed in single- or multi-tenant mode.
 For a discussion of the root password, see Administrative Users.
 If you have lost this password, see Reset Root User Password.